FintechStu23/LendTech-Express/README.md

 ## Blending "Lending" and "Technology" to showcase the tech-driven efficiency of our mortgage approval bot!

-### The project involves the development of a mortgage loan approval application using Python's Streamlit framework.
+  This project involves the development of a mortgage loan approval application using Python's Streamlit framework.
 The application allows customers to submit loan applications through a chatbot interface.
 Additionally, a smart contract for loan approval is created using the REMIX IDE, enabling automated decision-making on loan applications.

-### This project intersects with fintech by leveraging cutting-edge technologies to streamline traditional financial processes.
+  This project intersects with fintech by leveraging cutting-edge technologies to streamline traditional financial processes.
 Fintech emphasizes the integration of technology to enhance financial services, and our project exemplifies this by utilizing Streamlit's interface and smart contracts to optimize the mortgage loan approval process.

 ### Project Goals
 * Develop a user-friendly mortgage loan application interface using Python's `Streamlit` framework